 Now that I’ve had my purr-sonal carriage for several months, I thought it time to critique it and share my review with you.
 Motu2 is actually a Pet Gear Happy Trails Lite No Zip Pet Stroller.
 In my earlier post, I introduced him and talked about his arrival and him and I becoming friends.
 If you missed that post you can catch up here.

-My buggy came out of its box with plastic wrapped around its handle and a dangley tag attached at its side.
+My buggy came out of its box with plastic wrapped around its handle and a dangly tag attached at its side.
 Mom still hasn’t gotten around to removing the wrap or the tag yet even though she’s taken me on several strolls through the neighborhood!
 Hey, I guess Pet Gear Inc. is getting some free advertisement!
 Dad says Mom with the tagged stroller is like Minnie Pearl and her hat with hanging price tag.
-I don’t know of any Minnie, but I know that Mom is silly.
+I don’t know of any Minnie other than Minnie Mouse, but I know that Mom is silly.
 Speaking of tags, I need to consult with Pet Gear’s marketing department and recommend that a kitty image be printed on the tag in place of the D-O-G image (see above photo).
 Afterall, royalty rides; the staff should walk.

 As Advertised on the Tag

 - Parent Tray for Keys, Water, Etc.